bobuss/pynba/README.rst

 Requirements
 ------------

-This library relies on Pinba_, Protobuf_ and Werkeug_.
+This library relies on Pinba_, Protobuf_ and Werkzeug_.
 You will need to install theses packages before using Pynba.

 The installation process requires setuptools to be installed.